Best practice for multi-language websites

 What about the emails that get sent?

-Fret not, when you set the checkout to a particular language, we store that against the order that get placed and the emails that get sent are all in that language.
+When you set the checkout to a particular language (or the customer chooses a language), we store that against the order that get placed and the emails that get sent are all in that language.
 So a French checkout order will have French emails, and the English one will have English emails.

 What about things like terms & conditions?